Mistresses (American TV series)

-Mistresses is an American mystery drama soap opera television series based on the 2008–10 U.K. series of the same name, about the lives of four female friends and their involvement in an array of illicit and complex relationships.
-This adaptation was developed by K. J. Steinberg, and stars Alyssa Milano, Rochelle Aytes, Yunjin Kim, Jes Macallan, and Jennifer Esposito in the lead roles.
+Mistresses is an American mystery drama soap opera television series based on the 2008–10 British series of the same name, about the lives of four female friends and their involvement in an array of illicit and complex relationships.
+This adaptation was developed by K. J. Steinberg, and stars Alyssa Milano, Rochelle Aytes, Yunjin Kim, Jes Macallan, Jennifer Esposito, and Tabrett Bethell in the lead roles.
 The series was originally set to premiere on May 27, 2013.
 However, ABC announced that Mistresses would premiere on June 3, 2013.

 On September 9, 2016, ABC canceled Mistresses after four seasons.

 It had been expected that if there had been a fifth season it would have been intended to be the final season.